Thank you for your response

 Apart from these, you may be required to submit identity, address, business ownership, and financial proof documents if need be.

-A. Accounts receivable financing can be the preferred choice as compared to a term loan as there is no need to pledge any asset.
+Accounts receivable financing can be the preferred choice as compared to a term loan as there is no need to pledge any asset.
 There is no need for collateral in the former case, whereas collateral is a priority when you apply for a term loan.
 Also, the latter may have stringent eligibility criteria regarding business turnover and other factors.

-A. When you just show the accounts receivable to get financing, it is accounts receivable financing.
+When you just show the accounts receivable to get financing, it is accounts receivable financing.
 Whereas, if you sell your accounts receivable to a lender for financing purposes, then it is called factoring.

-A. In cases where the business owner sells the accounts receivable/invoice to the lender, the lender keeps the customer notified regarding the arrangement and informs that the payment must be made directly to the lender.
+In cases where the business owner sells the accounts receivable/invoice to the lender, the lender keeps the customer notified regarding the arrangement and informs that the payment must be made directly to the lender.
 There may be times when the customers are unaware of the arrangement and payback to the business owner.
 In that case, the payment must be forwarded to the lender in either case of financing and factoring.